otrv4/otrv4/modes/otrv4-standalone-mode.md

      availability) is immediately done.
 The conversation keys are stored on the device for later use.
    * No identity verification is necessary and the app uses a Trust on first use (TOFU) policy.
-Bob's User Profile can be used to verify the information about the alleged identity.
+Bob's Client Profile can be used to verify the information about the alleged identity.
 2. Alice types messages, encrypts them and "sends them" to Bob.
    * Every message will always be encrypted.